DanSam5K/Ruby-Telegram-Bot/README.md

 - You need to run
 ```
-$ gem install rspec on your system using any code editor of your choice or your terminal
+$ gem install rspec
 ```
-- then run
+- Then run
 ```
 $ bundle install or bundle
 ```
-- you can run tests by running "rspec" in your terminal
+- You can run tests by running "rspec" in your terminal
 ```
-$ rspec  and see all test cases with rspec passes
+$ rspec
 ```

 ## Install and Run the Bot Locally